 Subsequently, “A Geographic History of Song Dynasty Chan Buddhism: The Decline of the Yunmen Lineage” (2019) brought together previously overlooked texts, epigraphic sources, and full-color maps to illustrate a new spatial history of Chan social institutions.
 The resulting maps (such as the one above) are a guide for seeing geospatial distributions that must have mattered in the history of religions.
 Based on the information visualized on these maps, I developed an argument about the rise and sudden decline of the network of Chan masters known as the Yunmen lineage.
 I rebut several current scholarly theories regarding the decline of Buddhist groups––especially that of being losers in a religious marketplace with ideas competing freely for patronage––and instead offer a geopolitical explanation.
 Based on my knowledge of monks’ whereabouts in the Chinese empire and when they moved, I use historical texts and inscriptions to analyze what social forces led to growth or decline.
 I conclude that the long and disastrous Song-Jin wars between 1125 and 1137 decimated society in those northern and eastern regions where Yunmen monks had thrived for generations.

 Another portion of this research concerning the social conditions of Buddhism in the lower Yangzi River region was presented at the “Buddhist Geoaesthetics” conference that I co-organized at Brown in May 2019.
-That essay, “Riverine Buddhism at Changlu Monastery,” is under review, as part of Buddhist Geoaesthetics, a volume which I am co-editing with Jeffrey Moser, forthcoming from University of Hawai’i Press.
+That essay, “Riverine Buddhism at Changlu Monastery,” will appear in a volume which I am co-editing with Jeffrey Moser, forthcoming from University of Hawai’i Press.